jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 [Audio book] - The tale of Theranos.
 Stunning account of lies, deceipt, and groupthink leading to the rise and fall Theranos.

+### Everest The First Ascent: The untold story of Griffith Pugh, Harriet Tuckey
+*August 2020*
+A great story of the success of evidence driven experimentation.
+Includes high altitude physiological research leading to success on Everest.
+Also reapplied to the Mexico City Olympic games.

+### The Men who United the States, Simon Winchester
+*August 2020*
+A sweeping tale of America's development.
+Canals, roads, rail, the internet.
+My favourite section was a scam surrounding planted gems solved by geologist Clarence King.